willzxd/ImportYelpData/README.md

 Run qsql:

-`pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`
+`$ pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`

 Also you can install a interface for psql.
 I recommand pgAdmin.
 You can find it here: <http://www.pgadmin.org>